-Alzheimer's Society is holding its biggest-ever conference in London on Thursday 18 May.
-We will be bringing together the health, social care, research and policy communities to discuss how best to improve the quality of life for people affected by dementia.
+Alzheimer's Society held its biggest-ever conference in London on Thursday 18 May.
+We brought together 450 delegates from across the health, social care, research and policy communities to discuss how best to improve the quality of life for people affected by dementia.

 Date: Thursday 18 May